ipfs/team-mgmt/README.md

 ### Sprint Checkin (Sync)

 The sprint checkin is a quick sync-up (on IRC) to fine tune the sprint.
 It helps the sprint master know what's progressing, what's blocking people, and what adjustments need to be made.
 This sync is critical to ensure the success of the sprint as a whole.
-If you cannot make it to a print checkin, leave your update + comments on IRC before the sync.
+If you cannot make it to a print checkin, leave your update + comments on the sprint's issue before the sync happens.

 Each person must answer (kanban style):

 - What obstacles are impeding my progress?
-- (looking at the board from right to left) What has progressed?
+- (looking at the sprint assignments) What has progressed?